 Stearns Farm is unique among CSAs in that it allows sharers to work in the fields.
 Field work is part of our mission: getting your hands in the soil is guaranteed to give you a deeper understanding of what it takes to grow food in New England’s challenging environment.

-Working at the farm is a family affair.
-We encourage you to bring your older children (12 and up) to work at the farm with you.
-Farm work can be tedious and requires a certain amount of care and attention to your surroundings, so please use your discretion when bringing children younger than 12 to work with you.
+Working at the farm can be a family affair.
+Farm work can be tedious and requires a certain amount of care and attention to your surroundings, so please use your discretion when bringing children to help.
+We typically allow help from children 12 years and older.

 Counting the hours your children have worked as part of your required work hours will be decided at the farmers’ discretion.
 Please check in at the end of your work hours to discuss this issue.